katiestar99/ansible/test/integration/targets/ansible-test/ansible_collections/ns/col/README.rst

 README
 ------
-This is a simple collection used to verify that ``ansible-test`` works on a collection.
+This is a simple collection used to verify that ``assible-test`` works on a collection.